wuyang1002431655/tango_with_django_19/manuscript/chapter14-webhose.md

 In the code samples above, we have implemented two functions: one to retrieve your Webhose API key from a local file (through function `read_webhose_key()`), and another to issue a query to the Webhose API and return results (`run_query()`).
 Below, we discuss how both of the functions work.

-### `read_webhose_key()` -- Reading the Webhose API Key
+### `read_webhose_key()` -- Reading the Webhose API Key {#section-searchapi-adding-key}
-The `read_webhose_key()` function reads in your Webhose API key from a file called `webhose.key`.
+The `read_webhose_key()` function reads in your Webhose API key from a file called `search.key`.
 This file should be located in your Django project's root directory, **not Rango's directory** (i.e. `<workspace>/tango_with_django_project/`).
 We have created this function as it allows you to separate your private API key from the code that utilises it.
 This is advantageous in scenarios where code is shared publicly (i.e. on GitHub) -- you don't want people using your API key!

-You should create the `webhose.key` file now.
-Take the Webhose API key you copied earlier, and save it into the file `<workspace>/tango_with_django_project/webhose.key`.
+You should create the `search.key` file now.
+Take the Webhose API key you copied earlier, and save it into the file `<workspace>/tango_with_django_project/search.key`.
 The key should be the only contents of the file -- nothing else should exist within it.
 Avoid committing the file to your GitHub repository by updating your repository's `.gitignore` file to exclude any files with a `.key` extension by adding the line `*.key`.
 This way, your key is only stored locally, and cannot be committed to your remote Git repository by accident.

 T> ### Keys
 T> Keep them secret, keep them safe!